 In addition to providing two hot chocolate flavors (white and dark), this couple also stocked this cart with flavored syrups and lots and lots of toppings.
 Do the same at your wintry cocktail hour—and encourage your attendees to serve themselves.

 Cozy Reception Table

-A fireplace backdrop, candlelit tablescape, lantern accents, and jade-colored rug made this reception's tables as cozy as possible.
+A fireplace backdrop, candlelit tablescape, lantern accents, and jade-colored rug are a surefire recipe for a cozy-as-possible reception.

-This couple proved that, even in the dead of February, floral invitations can still feel appropriate—the muted black-and-white tones kept the lily designs from looking too springy.
+This couple's invites prove that, even in the dead of February, floral invitations can still feel appropriate—the muted black-and-white tones kept the lily designs from looking too springy.

-Pretty indoor elements, like an antique serving table and rose gold chandeliers, were brought outside for this snowy ceremony, designed by Alexan Events.
+Bring pretty indoor elements, like an antique serving table and rose gold chandeliers, outside for your outdoor wedding ceremony.
+This space was designed by Alexan Events.

 Winter Mix Bouquet

-Shades of red, green, and white—winter's signature color palette—made it into this leafy bouquet.
+Shades of red, green, and white—winter's signature color palette—are foolproof adds to your bridal bouquet.

 Two-Horse Open Sleigh

 Looking for the ultimate winter wedding exit?
 Make like this duo, who left their chilly ceremony in an open horse and carriage and went on a ride through the snow before the reception began.